 Was it something in the water, I wondered?
 Or was there a German/Scandinavian way of training voices that has been lost?
 Or i it perhaps that only Scandinavians (Flagstad, Melchior, Nilsson) and Germans are physically equipped to handle the rigors of the Wagner/Strauss canon?
 What about George London or James Morris or Ramon Vinay in their time?
 What about today’s Christine Goerke and Jay Hunter Morris?

 I then went on a brief search trying to find an answer to the questions I had asked myself.
 Laboriously I came up with some snippets of information.

 Birgit Nilsson, soprano – Studied with several teachers on scholarship at the Royal Conservatory in Sweden.
 Hated them.
 Made her professional debut at the age of 26 (Agathe in Der Freischütz), and felt so awful about her performance that she contemplated suicide.
 Luckily she gave that up and bounced back.
 The rest is history.
 Nilsson recommended the stage as the best and only teacher.

-Kirsten Flagstad, soprano studied voice as a teen, made her debut at 18 and sang small and big roles in fledgling operetta and opera companies in Sweden.
+Kirsten Flagstad, soprano studied voice as a teen, made her debut at 18 and sang small and big roles in fledgling operetta and opera companies in Scandinavia.
 It was not until she was 33 years old that she sang her first Isolde and, in her own words, “found her voice.”

 Lauritz Melchior, tenor studied with the same teacher.
 Debut at age 23.
 Sang baritone roles for the next few years.
 Retrained as a tenor and made his debut in the title role of Tannhäuser at age 28.